-Seven months into the pandemic, the crisis has taken its toll on a range of beloved small businesses in Harlem and Washington Heights, forcing them to shutter.
+Seven months into the pandemic, the coronavirus crisis has taken a heavy toll on a range of beloved small businesses in Harlem, Washington Heights and Inwood, forcing them to shutter.

-Some have announced they've closed for good, others have disappeared with little explanation, while a few have vowed to return in new spaces.
+Some have announced they've closed for good, others have disappeared with little explanation, and a few have vowed to return in new spaces.

-Here, then, is a running list of restaurants, cafes, and more that have closed since March:
+Here, then, is a running list of notable uptown business that have closed since March:

 Labor Day was the last day for this colorful coffee destination on FDB.